dogweather/forkful/content/en/lua/good-coding-practices/logging.md

 weight: 17
 ---

-## What & Why?

-Logging is the practice of recording events, errors, and other significant data points that occur within a software application's lifecycle.
-Programmers utilize logs to aid in debugging, monitor system health, analyze user behavior, and maintain an audit trail for security and compliance purposes.

 ## How to:
 Lua does not have a built-in logging framework, but implementing a simple logging function is straightforward.
 Below is a basic example of such a function:

 ```lua